Project MWGRID: Medieval Warfare on the Grid

 of the project are provided by UKRI here.

-states to collect and distribute resources to maintain armies
+need for medieval states to collect and distribute resources to

-affected all aspects of political organisation and at critical
+maintain armies affected all aspects of political organisation and

-times, when armies failed, the results could prove disastrous to
+at critical times, when armies failed, the results could prove

-society.
-Despite this, military studies seldom progress past the
+disastrous to society.
+Despite this, military studies seldom

-study of existing texts to bear out the pragmatic consequences of
+progress past the study of existing texts to bear out the

 MWGrid explored the military-logistical context of the Battle of Manzikert in 1071.Manzikert is a key historic event in Byzantine history.
 The defeat of the Byzantine army by the Seljuk Turks, and the following civil war, resulted in the collapse of Byzantine power in central Anatolia.
 Given the key position this event takes within the collapse of Byzantine power, the lack of consensus between historians on the numbers of men involved at, or even the route taken by the Byzantine Army to, Manzikert is profound.

 project have had significant implications for study of

 pre-industrial societies in methodological and theoretical terms